yan-pi/zettelkasten/pages/zettelkasten/reacthooks/useeffect.md

 ---

-The `useEffect` hook is a vital part of React's functional component API, allowing you to perform side effects in your components.
-Side effects are actions that occur outside the usual flow of your component's render cycle, such as data fetching, DOM manipulation, and subscriptions. _Obs: its triggered by a [[useState changing_]]
+The `useEffect` hook is a vital part of React's functional component API, allowing you to perform side effects in your Side effects are actions that occur outside the usual flow of your component's render cycle, such as data fetching, DOM manipulation, and subscriptions. _Obs: its triggered by a [[useState changing_]]

 Here's how `useEffect` works: